For smart aspirants, college is the best place to start IAS exam preparation.

 - History – By Bipan Chandra

 You should not worry about the marks you score, but take mock exams as an opportunity for learning.
 Mock tests help you understand not only the UPSC pattern of questions but also difficult concepts.
-If you are lucky, you may get a lot of direct and indirect questions from mock test series alone, as it happened with ClearIAS test series (more than 100 marks worth questions were asked in UPSC CSE Prelims 2016 from ClearIAS mock test series 2016).
+If you are lucky, you may get a lot of direct and indirect questions from the mock test series alone.
+This has happened many times with the ClearIAS Test series in the past.

-If you get a free hour, utilise the time.
-Install ClearIAS mobile app (android and iPhone versions available) and use the resources provided in it for free – whether you are sitting in the library or waiting for a bus.
+If you get a free hour, utilize the time.
+Install the ClearIAS mobile app (Android and iPhone versions available) and use the resources provided in it for free – whether you are sitting in the library or waiting for a bus.

-More than 3,00,000 aspirants have already downloaded ClearIAS app making it one of the most downloaded mobile apps for IAS preparation.
+More than 8,00,000 aspirants have already downloaded the ClearIAS app making it one of the most downloaded mobile apps for IAS preparation.

 6. Read newspapers and magazines

 Don’t compromise your newspaper reading irrespective of the time constraints.
 Once you get into the mood, believe us, it’s not that boring!
 We prefer The Hindu or Indian Express for quality articles.
 Give importance to editorials and op-ed articles.

 And regarding magazines, EPW is a good magazine for getting current perspectives.
 For understanding, Government schemes and initiatives subscribe to Yojana and Kurukshetra.

 In UPSC CSE Mains, the speed of writing is very important.
 Aspirants just out of college will have a big advantage here as they are not out of touch with pen and paper when compared to working professionals.
 Take maximum leverage on this.

 Some tips to polish your writing: Participate in essay competitions in your college.
 Write letters to editors of famous newspapers.
 Practice ClearIAS main mock questions.